 • Access to a digital camera or video camera for visual and audio assessment tasks.

-• General stationary (pens, pencils, rulers).
+• General stationery (pens, pencils, rulers).

 Recommended textbooks: